Habitat for Humanity: A Brush With Kindness

 Habitat for Humanity's A Brush With Kindness is a locally operated program serving low-income homeowners who struggle to maintain the exterior of their homes.
-The program is a holistic approach to providing affordable housing and assisting communities as well as families.
+The program is a holistic approach to providing affordable housing and assisting both communities and families.
 Groups of volunteers help homeowners with exterior maintenance.
 This typically includes painting, minor exterior repairs, landscaping, weatherization and exterior clean-up.

-Global Village Trips

-As suggested by the name, Habitat for Humanity International places a strong emphasis on building homes around the world.
-Volunteers today can build with Habitat affiliates in nearly 30 countries on Global Village Trips.
-After having gone through training, trip leaders organize travel plans with the support of the Americus-headquartered Global Village Department, first formally established in 1988.
-Participants from all over are then able to register for trips to their destination of choice.
-Teams generally number between eight and fifteen, with trips usually lasting between nine and fourteen days.

-According to the website, Global Village Trips offer volunteers the opportunity: